Skip to content

 client.clearKey(): void

-// Load a previously exported key back (e.g. from encrypted IndexedDB)
+// Load a previously exported key back into memory

 client.loadKey(privateKey: Uint8Array): void